 Walking home late in the afternoon, defeated from searching all day to find supplies, I spotted some brightly colored nylon twine hanging from a rusty screw on the wall of a dilapidated hardware store.
 So I bought a few balls of it and took it back to my makeshift studio on the porch of our rental house, Casita Blanca.
 And it all started there.

-I soon aquired some not so straight and far from dry pine wood in a wood shop in the neighboring town, borrowed some basic tools from our gardiner, and set to making some frames for what I hoped would one day be paintings.
+I soon aquired some not so straight and far from dry pine wood sold in a wood shop in the neighboring town, borrowed some basic tools from our gardiner, and set to making some frames for what I hoped would one day be paintings.

-With the new pita plastico work coming into fruition, I decided to try to find and work with as many interesting and easily acquired materials as I could find around the lake.
+With the new pita plastica work coming into fruition, I decided to try to find and work with as many interesting and easily acquired materials as I could find around the lake.
 I began to purchase construction materials like concrete and rebar, cleaning supplies like brooms and rags, used clothing in stores called pacas which are the equivalent of a thrift stores in the US, and fabrics that were sold in the local market among other things.
 Using these materials is nothing new in art making these days, but I found that the things I could find locally were interesting and lent themselves to a unique and cohesive look to what I was making.

 So began a quest to dive into the unique culture of Guatemala as it exists today.
 Through remote dirt roads of the Mayan pueblos in the country to the smoggiest, noisiest hyper sensorial parts of Guatemala city, there is constant discovery and inspiration that drives me to make new art that represents the depth and complicated beauty of this culture in transition from ancient living to existence in the modern world.
 It is truly a place on the edge.
-There is vast and rampant poverty that pervades the country and there is a small amount of families that hold massive wealth.
+There is vast and rampant poverty that pervades the country and there are a small amount of families that hold massive wealth.
 It is a culture of extremes.
-But within this culture are some of the kindest people one will ever come across.
+But within this culture are some of the kindest people one will ever meet.
 The smiles and outgoing happy energy are the things that keep me going here.
-At the same time there are seemingly insurmountable frustrations that drive one to the brink of completely loosing it and booking the soonest flight back home.(though returning to the USA these days seems more and more unlikely).
+At the same time there are seemingly insurmountable frustrations that drive one to the brink of completely loosing it and to seriously consider booking the soonest flight back home.(though returning to the USA these days seems more and more unlikely).